augustluhrs/Community_CYOA/README.md

 - ~~test exporting the stories~~
 - ~~figure out how to import to glitch without erasing files -- guess i could just export before importing~~
 - ~~init on specific channel so no server bleed~~
+- remove channel
+- ~~what's up with having two projects running at same time? issue with not turning off bot before reuploading new code? regen token for now...~~
+- ~~add stop function to shutdown bot?
+SIGTERM && I'm the only one who can~~
+- add code comments for others understanding

 Stretch
 - save that story to file or email it or something